 Can you legally own and use a tiny home?

 A common question we receive is, "can I park this "tiny house" on my property?"
 That is a good question, and unfortunately, the answer is complicated.
 Laws on accessory buildings, temporary buildings, etc., vary greatly from state to state, county to county, and even city to city.
 We greatly encourage you to check your local laws if you are concerned with the restrictions (if any) in your area.
 Visit your county, city, and state .gov website, or call your local zoning office.
 Our "tiny homes" are temporary structures built on wheels, and are not intended or marketed as permanent or semi permanent dwellings.
 However, once you order, it is yours.
-We do not encourage our customers to place their "tiny houses" illegally, and should you do so, it is your responsibility to bear the reprecussions.
+We do not encourage our customers to place their "tiny houses" or live in them illegally, and should you do so, it is your responsibility to bear the reprecussions.
 We are not liable for any legalities concerning these portable, temporary structures once they are yours and in your possession.

 You as a citizen have a voice, and although certain areas have restricted or hampered the tiny home movement, we firmly believe that in the future they will be even more widely accepted and encouraged as an alternative to "big housing".
 Speak with your local councilman and officials, and encourage them to seek out friendly laws for this great movement of the future!